nitefood/asn/README.md

 - The script will try to find ASNs matching the given search string, using the RIPEStat API.

+## Notes

+##### *Geolocation*

+The script will perform IP and trace hop geolocation with this logic:

+1. Using the [RIPE IPmap](https://ipmap.ripe.net/) service as a primary source of geolocation data.
+It offers extremely precise latency-based geolocation data and is extremely reliable
+2. Using the [ip-api](https://ip-api.com/) service as a fallback source of geolocation data
+3. Using the [Prefix Whois](https://pwhois.org/) service as a last-resort source of geolocation data

+##### *IP Classification*

+The script will use the ip-api and PeeringDB services to classify target IPs and trace hops into these categories:

+- Mobile network
+- Proxy host (TOR exit node/VPN/etc)
+- Hosting network (datacenter/hosting provider/etc)
+- IXP network

 ##### *IXP detection and unannounced prefixes*

 - The script will detect [IXPs](https://en.wikipedia.org/wiki/Internet_exchange_point) traversed during path traces by matching them with [PeeringDB](https://www.peeringdb.com/)'s comprehensive dataset of IXP prefixes.